 Luna fondled one of her pink ponytails and forced a grin.
 "Oh, nothing!
 Just catching up with Selena."

 Rolling her eyes at her friend who was simply purring like a cat at the idea of a romantic encounter, Molly stirred her tea with her pinkie finger.
 "Nothing steamy to report!
 You know him better than that.
-And don't call him 'Gilligan,' his name is just Gill and you know it."
+And don't call him 'Gilligan,' his name is just Gill, and you know it."

 "New Molly?
 I'm the same!"
-Molly argued.
+Molly sputtered indignantly.

 "Same?"
 Selena asked.
 "Pfft!"

 Frowning, Molly licked her finger clean and leaned on the table.
 The bell at the counter went off and the spunky waitress Maya skipped to fill another order across the room.
-"Let's not talk about me and my apparent transformation.
+"Let's not talk about me and my apparent evolution.
 What's up with you guys?
 I've barely seen you since last week."

 Selena shrugged, resting her chin on the table.
-In order to do so, her chair was pushed out behind her against the wall of the part restaurant part inn.
+In order to do so, her chair was pushed out behind her against the wall of the part-restaurant part-inn.
 "Dancing.
 Food.
 Television."

 Selena and Molly both knew what this was.
-Luna did it all the time.
+Luna did it all of the time.
 They gave each other knowing looks.
-Luna always liked to downplay everything to she did so that her friends would have to practically beg to get whatever it was she wanted to say out in the open.
+Luna always liked to downplay everything she did so that her friends would have to practically beg to get whatever it was she wanted to say out in the open.
 Even then, it was rarely anything at all.